crm-dynamics-ltd/crm-dynamics-ltd.github.io/src/content/docs/DMS/mail-merge.md

 ![image source component](../../../assets/dms/images/image-dialog.png)

 Using this snippet alone anywhere else will **NOT** display an image but a very long string instead.

-## Conditionals

-Conditionals allow to toggle specific parts of the templates or text depending on one or more conditions.
-The condition is evaluated and must return a **True** or **False** result (think of it as a yes or no).
-After the condition is evaluated then the corresponding branch will be evaluated further, while the other will be ignored.

-To create a conditional start with the word **if** followed by a **condition** or **formula** and followed by two sets of parentheses for the true outcome and false outcome respectively.
-Mail merge tokens are allowed to be used in any part of the if statement and the value will be used when evaluating the condition.
-See the example below:

-`${if [prefix_column] != null (column contains data) (column does not contain data)}`